brownieboy/es6bindall/README.md

 # es6bindall

 Simple function to bind multiple methods to an ES6 class's 'this' object.
-Intended as an equivalent to Backbone's bindAll() method.
+Intended as an equivalent to Backbone/Underscore's _.bindAll() method.

-Created this to get around a problem where an ES6 class method's context is not autobound to the class's object.
+I created this plug-in to get around a problem where an ES6 class method's context is not autobound to the class's object.
 This is a particular point of pain for ReactJS when using this syntax.
 (ReactJS's previous .createClass() syntax _did_ autobind a component's methods to the component's own context.)

 ##Problem Code
 In the code below, the ```close()``` and ```open()``` methods, which both call ```this.setState()``` will fail.
 This is because those method's ```this``` object is not autobound to the component's context, so ```this.setState()``` simply doesn't exist.